 Through Dr. Clarke’s work with his patients in his clinic, he regularly orders blood tests for his patients to find out where they stand with their hormones, inflammatory markers, and vitamin levels.
 He has concluded that almost everyone is vitamin D deficient.

 Who is at risk of bone density loss?

-Research suggests that family history can play a role in bone density loss.
-If either of your parents suffered from osteoporosis, you are more likely to be predisposed genetically to bone density loss as well.
+Research suggests that family history can play a role in bone density loss as well.
+If either of your parents suffered from osteoporosis, you are more likely to be predisposed to bone density loss.